jbk2/chess/README.md

   - in board 8x8 scope
 - In board 8x8 scope validation is also implemented in #valid_class_moves generator method.

+- Code DSL:
+  - r = row
+  - c = column
+  - always row first then column (not chess move syntax uses c then r! (need to adapt code to this))
+  - src_r, src_c = single integer values representing row or column, respectively, on chess board/grid.
+  - src = an array of r and c integer values, representing a coordinate/square on the chess board/grid - also representing the beginning position of a move, e.g. [0, 0].
+  - dst = an array of r and c integer values, representing a coordinate/square on the chess board/grid, also representing the end position of a move, e.g. [1, 0].
+  - move = a 4 char string of numeric values representing src + dst joined, e.g. '0010'.

 ## Tasks